Banus/caffe-demo/README.rst

 `Caffe <https://github.com/BVLC/caffe>`_ with Python support; follow the instructions on the
 `BVLC website <http://caffe.berkeleyvision.org/installation.html>`_.
-You need to use Python 2.7, because Caffe support for Python 3.x is still incomplete.
+You both Python 2.7 and Python 3.5 distributions are supported.

 You need also to install the Python interfaces for OpenCV; on Ubuntu: